ryjen/ryjen/README.md

 Ask about my private repositories if you like:

-* scrabble algorithms and AR/ML board solver
+* scrabble algorithms and iOS AR/ML board solver
+* mobile synchronization hybrid relational/nosql database. change detection with other clients or central server
+* selfhosted infrastructure
 * multiplayer iOS pong
 * multiplayer yahtzee ncurses CLI
 * competitive programming and other code kata
-* mobile synchronization hybrid relational/nosql database. change detection with other clients or central server.
 * unix fortunes api
-* selfhosted infrastructure
 * codebreaker hello world game in rust

 <!--